-Lesley/Neighborhood Working Group (LNWG), a committee of volunteer neighbors assembled by the Cambridge Community Development Department, met with Lesley administrators beginning in 2006 to discuss not only the relocation of the Art Institute, but the University’s overall Campus Plan.
+Lesley/Neighborhood Working Group (LNWG), a committee of volunteer neighbors assembled by the Cambridge Community Development Department, met with Lesley administrators beginning in 2006 to discuss not only the relocation of the College of Art and Design, but the University’s overall Campus Plan.

 conversations with the LNWG and regular attendance with the Agassiz

 Neighborhood Council and the Porter Square Neighbors Association,

 Lesley’s planning has incorporated numerous community priorities,